stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 Right now all http requests are sent to APIGateway and proxied to a lambda that routes.
 Its not clear what APIGateway brings to the table for Strat other than a massive latency tax.
 The optimal solution is likely some combination of direct Lambda calls, CloudFront->Lambda, and CloudFront->s3.
 This is all pretty in-the-weeds of AWS, but the current state of affairs of 500ms for a simple api call is not acceptable for a production system, and if we're to make good on "better infrastructure than you're making by hand" a realistic goal should be TP99 <50ms api calls (assuming they terminate in a single lambda, and assuming the client is in a place close-ish to an AWS datacenter).

+# "public by" / Custom connection semantics

+Right now when a user adds the public keyword to a function they get a bare-bones https based rest client.
+Users will want to specify how clients will connect to their systems to add authentication/authorization.

 # Runtime Pattern Matching + Values

 In the code: